 Who should Apply?

-With this: We are looking for Individuals, Social Enterprises and Start-ups that have developed or are developing technology based innovations that have the potential to create impact in the lives of the smallholder farmers of Uttar Pradesh and demonstrate business model sustainability.
+We are looking for Individuals, Social Enterprises and Start-ups that have developed or are developing technology based innovations that have the potential to create impact in the lives of the smallholder farmers of Uttar Pradesh and demonstrate business model sustainability.

 We are inviting applications in two categories: